-Most of the children who come into Upbring’s care have been through significant trauma.
-Their trauma could be from physical abuse, verbal abuse, sexual abuse, physical or emotional neglect, or exposure to violence, substance abuse and incarceration.
+Most of the children in Upbring’s care have experienced significant trauma.
+This can include physical abuse, verbal abuse, sexual abuse, physical or emotional neglect, or exposure to violence, substance abuse and incarceration.
 All these experiences shape the way they experience the world, including how they form relationships and react to certain situations.

 TIC acknowledges the impact of trauma on children and families and seeks to prevent people from being re-traumatized.
-It is often said that TIC shifts the conversation from “What’s wrong with you?” to “What happened to you?” as a way to distinguish people from their behaviors.
+Importantly, with TIC, the conversation shifts from “What’s wrong with you?” to “What happened to you?” as a way to distinguish people from their behaviors.

 “How a child behaves is not who they are,” Jaime states.
 “Inappropriate behaviors have an underlying cause.
 In fact, they can be a form of communication, telling us the child’s needs are not being met in that moment.”